ofelcan164/API/sections/folders.md

 ]
 ```

-If you wish for others to be able download files, create a [Quicklink](https://github.com/imagerelay/api/blob/master/sections/quick_links.md).
+If you wish for others to be able download files form the specified folder, create a [Quicklink](https://github.com/imagerelay/api/blob/master/sections/quick_links.md).

 Get Root Folder
 ---------------